divitngoc/rust-api-example/README.md

 Idea of this project is to learn, grow and explore my knowledge of Rust programming language

-This project serves as a server and is able to create name/save names via the /names endpoint currently.
+This project serves as a server using Actix framework and is able to create name/save names via the /names endpoint currently.

 ### TODO:
 - Connect to db